greenfield-hippos/backend/README.md

 4. In psql, verify your new user exists locally by running the command `SELECT * FROM chat_user;`.
 You should see your new user as a row in the table that is output.

-5. In terminal, run `npm run seed` to run the seeds that will populate the other database tables with dummy data.
+5. In terminal, run `npm run seed` to run the seeds that will populate the other database tables, `message` and `conversation` with dummy data.

 Now you should have what you need to get started!

+## Endpoints

+- POST `/signup`: Used to create a new user account.
+Expects `username` and `password` in the JSON request body.
+Responds with the user object that was created

+- POST `/login`: Used to log in with an existing user account.
+Expects `username` and `password` in the JSON request body.
+Responds with the user object that was created and a boolean, `authenticationSuccessful`, that indicates the result of the attempted login

+- POST `/api/chat`: Used to interface with ChatGPT.
+Expects `user_id` and `message` in the JSON request body.
+Including an optional `conversation_id` will allow the message to be associated with an existing conversation instead of creating a new one.
+Responds with the `response` from ChatGPT and the `conversation_id` associated with the current conversation

+- GET `/users/:uid/messages`: Used to retrieve all messages associated with a given user ID.
+Responds with an array of `message` objects

+- GET `/users/:uid/conversations/:cid/messages`: Used to retrieve all messages associated with a given conversation ID for a given user.
+Responds with an array of `message` objects
+-
+- GET `/users/:uid/conversations`: Used to retrieve all conversations associated with a given user ID.
+Responds with an array of `conversation` objects